Swiftaff/mockitup-svelte-template/README.md

 ## Start designing your app

+1. git commit a benchmark of the current page
 1. Edit svelte files in the ./src directory
-2. git commit each milestone achievement as you go
+1. git commit each milestone achievement as you go
-3. Manually take screengrabs / copy markup as needed for your project
+1. Manually take screengrabs / copy markup as needed for your project

 ## TODO preview it somewhere like vercel

+[^1]:

+Installing the cli version means you no longer have to use the firefox extension as below...

+1. Install this Firefox extension: https://github.com/gildas-lormeau/SingleFile
+1. Use the extension to download the html file
+    1. Warning - the file will probably be very large and slow to edit as it includes encoded images.
+    1. Warning - the file will reformat if using, e.g. Prettier - again taking a long time to save
+    1. Warning - the file may contain slightly broken html - use VS Code 'Problems' tab to discover and fix these